steffenbrand/html-compress-middleware/README.md

  }
 ```

 Add the middleware to your `config/autoload/dependencies.global.php`
+Or use it as a [routed middleware](https://zendframework.github.io/zend-expressive/v3/getting-started/features/#flow-overview), if you don't want the middleware to be invoked on certain routes.

 ```php
 return [